Interschools General Info

 Interschools entries will open in May 2020.
 Entries can only be completed online at the Interschools online entry system https://entryinterschools.com.au

 Schools need to register for the online entry system only once.
-If you are a new school, you can register the school at the above link.
+If you are a new school, you can register the school HERE.

 If you are not sure whether you need to register the school for the online entry system, please email Interschools first to confirm.
 The login for the online entry system is the school coordinator email address and password.
 If you are taking over from another school coordinator, email Interschools to retrieve / amend the school login.